tharos96/Service-List-Builder/README.md

     - volsnap

   ```
-- Run main.exe to build the scripts.
+- Pass lists.ini as an argument to main.exe to build the scripts through the commandline or by dragging and dropping the ini onto the binary.

 - The scripts will be built in the ``build`` folder.
 Nsudo is required to run the scripts with with "Enable All Privilages" checkbox enabled to prevent errors when writing to registry & renaming files.